 I have 2 men in my home, and they both love meat.
 Whether it's chicken, beef, pork, or lamb they love it!
 But meat can be expensive when you serve it daily.
-So I have decided that to save money on meats, I would try different recipes with less meat then called for to see if the guys would notice.

 One of the easiest ways to save money on the grocery bill is to cut down on the amount of meat used in a recipe.
 When making casseroles, soups, stews, pasta dishes, and other meals where meat is not the main dish it is easy to reduce the meat in half.